About Stagger

 Avoid caffeine later in the day

 This one should be a no-brainer.
 Caffeine stimulates the nervous system and causes extreme alertness, which is the opposite of what you’re trying to achieve when you go to bed.
-Caffeine remains elevated in your bloodstream for up to 6-8 hours, and this study found that consuming caffeine up to 6-hours before bed significantly worsened sleep quality.
+Caffeine remains elevated in your bloodstream for up to 6-8 hours.
 So, do the maths and make sure your last brew is outside that window.

 Take a melatonin supplement

 A hormone naturally produced by the pineal gland in the brain, melatonin controls the body’s night and day cycles, including sleeping and waking patterns.
 As day turns to night, generally the body produces melatonin to signal to the body that it’s time for sleep.
 If the body is exposed to too much light, melatonin production is stalled.
 The good news is that melatonin can be taken as a supplement to help decrease sleep onset latency, increase total sleep time and improve sleep quality.
-Organise your Stagger melatonin subscription here.
+Just chat with your healthcare provider about whether melatonin is the right avenue for you.

 Optimise your sleeping environment

-You can’t comfortably fall asleep in an environment that isn’t set up for the purpose of sleep.
+You can’t comfortably fall asleep in an environment that isn’t set up for sleep.
 External noise is a common cause of sleep disturbance that can lead to long-term health issues.
-And a high bedroom temperature can affect two of the restorative cycles of sleep; the slow wave sleep (SWS) cycle and rapid eye movement (REM) cycle.
+A high bedroom temperature can affect two of the restorative cycles of sleep; the slow wave sleep (SWS) cycle and rapid eye movement (REM) cycle.
 To optimise your sleeping environment, try to minimise lighting and noise pollution, set the air con or fan to a comfortable temperature, and ensure the space is relaxing and tidy.

 Maintain a sleep schedule

 The human body is a creature of habit.
 In fact, circadian rhythm enforces this.
 It loops on a 24-hour cycle, aligning the body with sunrise and sunset.
 If you really want to know how you can get a better night’s sleep, try tuning into that cycle through consistent rise and sleep times.
-Irregular sleeping patterns are linked to poorer sleep quality and altered levels of melatonin.
-So, the solution is simple; set daily alarms and follow them for a few weeks until your body finds its natural rhythm.
+So, try to set daily alarms and follow them for a few weeks until your body finds its natural rhythm.